 iOS is a gesture-driven platform that combines several beautiful visual and interface principles based on aesthetic, natural interactive content, and usability.

-Following the Apple Corporation’s concept principles, creating an iOS software takes some foresight and consideration to choose a user interface that suits the app’s function most naturally.
+Following the Apple Corporation’s concept principles, creating an iOS software takes some foresight and consideration to choose a user interface that naturally suits the app’s function.

 Interface for Lists